-The SAT/ACT results of accelerated testers (or the non-participation of accelerated testers in SAT/ACT) are attributed to the campus at which the student was reported as enrolled on the current TSDS PEIMS October Fall Snapshot.
+The SAT/ACT results of accelerated testers (or the non-participation of accelerated testers in SAT/ACT) are attributed to the campus at which the student was reported as enrolled on the current TSDS PEIMS October 2022 2023 PEIMS sSnapshot.
 Please see "Chapter 2-Student Achievement Domain" for additional information on accelerated testers and the inclusion of SAT/ACT results.

-TSDS PEIMS-Based Indicators
+2023 TSDS PEIMS-Based Indicators

-One of the primary sources of data used in the accountability system is the Texas Student Data System/Public Education Information Management System (TSDS-PEIMS) data collection.
+One of the primary sources of data used in the accountability system is the TSDS PEIMS_Texas Student Data System/Public Education Information Management System (TSDS PEIMS) data collection.
 The TSDS PEIMS data collection has a prescribed process and timeline that offers school districts the opportunity to correct data submission errors or data omissions discovered following the initial data submission.

-These timelines are strict, and the data submitted during the corrections window are final.
-TSDS PEIMS submission timelines can be found at https://tealprod.tea.state.tx.us/TWEDSAPI/23/0/0/Overview/List/TimeLine/697.
+These timelines are strict and the data submitted during the corrections window are final.
+TSDS PEIMS submission timelines can be found at https://tealprod.tea.state.tx.us/TWEDS/103/0/0/DataSubmission/TimeLine/1823.

-TSDS PEIMS data provided by school districts and used to create specific indicators are listed in the 2024 example below.
-For more information see the Accountability Data Sources webpage at https://tea.texas.gov/texas-schools/accountability/academic-accountability/performance-reporting/accountability-data-resources and "Appendix H-Data Sources."
+TSDS PEIMS data provided by school districts, and open-enrollment charters, and used to create specific indicators are listed in the 2024 example below.
+For more information see the Accountability Data Sources webpage and Appendix H.